stivale/stivale/STIVALE2.md

 For PMRs on the x86_64 platform, non-readable ranges are not possible, therefore they are ignored and forced readable in the MMU, but they are still reported back to the kernel in the struct tag.

+If the ELF file contains segments whose virtual address is not at or above `0xffffffff80000000`, they will be ignored and not loaded.

 #### Fully virtual kernel mappings